TeamHG-Memex/arachnado/docs/json-rpc-api.rst

     Set maximum message size in bytes for websockets channel.
     Messages larger than specified limit are dropped.
     Default value is 2**20.
-    To disable this chack set max size to zero.
+    To disable this check set max size to zero.
     Parameters:
     * max_size - maximum message size in bytes.